bradygaster-zz/downr/src/wwwroot/posts/a-new-addition-on-the-contact-page/index.md

 ---

 on my new
-<a>contact page</a>, i&apos;ve included a new validation component i&apos;ve written that ensures my form won&apos;t get spammed (as has been the trend for the past few months). so drop me a note - if you&apos;re a human!
+<a href="http://www.tatochip.com/Contact.aspx">contact page</a>, i&apos;ve included a new validation component i&apos;ve written that ensures my form won&apos;t get spammed (as has been the trend for the past few months). so drop me a note - if you&apos;re a human!